-In accordance with the Lake~Sumter MPO's Public Participation Plan, a publicly noticed TDCB meeting and annual public hearing were held on March 4, 2024.
-The public hearing included an open public comment period where members of the public could provide comments in person, virtually, or through written comments.
-Though no public comments were received during the public hearing, CTC and MPO staff reported on public comments received as part of Sumter County Transit's Rider Survey.
-During the TDCB meeting, MPO staff presented the Draft TDSP Annual Update to solicit feedback from members and the public.
-While public comments were limited for the TDSP, public comments received throughout the year, including as part of the CTC Evaluation, were considered during this Annual Update.
-The Final Draft of the TDSP Annual Update was presented to the TDCB for approval on June 10, 2024, and will continue to be amended annually to include minor updates.
-The next major update will take place in FY 2028 and will include updates to all key data.
+In accordance with the Lake~Sumter MPO's Public Participation Plan, a publicly noticed TDCB meeting and annual public hearing will be held on June 2, 2025.
+The public hearing includes an open public comment period where members of the public can provide comments in person, virtually, or through written comments.

+A high-level overview of proposed updates to the TDSP was presented at the March 3, 2025, meeting.
+Public comments received throughout the year, including as part of the CTC Evaluation and Sumter County Transit Rider Survey, were also considered during this Annual Update.
+The Final Draft of the TDSP Annual Update will be presented to the TDCB for approval on June 2, 2025, and will continue to be amended annually to include minor updates.
+The next major update will take place in FY 2028, aligning with the new Memorandum of Agreement between the CTC and CTD.